a-burlakov/melinas-fingers/README.md

 3. As you launch Melina's Fingers, it will try to get your save file from standard path.
 But if something went wrong, choose save file manually with "Open save file" button;
 4. Go to "Settings" and make sure that all your Elden Ring controls are filled.
 If it's not, then go to Elden Ring and assign every action to any keyboard button, then press "Reload from save file" button or fill controls manually;
 5. Adjust font size and window scale, so it would be comfortable;
+6. Set "Standard pause time" according to your FPS in Elden Ring;
-6. There's already some introductory hotkeys on the left.
+7. There's already some introductory hotkeys on the left.
 You can use these, or add your own hotkeys;
-7. If you use "Equipment" hotkey, make sure that your list is sorted by "Order of Acquisition", ascended.
+8. If you use "Equipment" hotkey, make sure that your list is sorted by "Order of Acquisition", ascended.
 There's a special "Built-in" hotkey to sort all your lists by that rule.

 Anyway, I recommend to watch the tutorial: